Through our Outreach work,

 diapers and clothing for needy mothers and infants in the Newark,

 Paterson and Dover areas.
-Saint Peter's collects emergency supplies as
+St. Peter's collects emergency supplies as

 well as gently-used clothing and new clothing twice yearly in

-cooperation with the families of Saint Peter's Nursery School.
+cooperation with the families of St. Peter's Nursery School.

 Prison Ministries Camperships